JeffersGlass/pyscript-recipes/docs/js-integration/import-py.md

     We can use an alternate way of loading PyScript to install a hook, which stores a reference to the interpreter for later use.
 In this case, we'll store a global reference to the interpreter by assigning to the `window` object.
     !!! info

-        The following code *replaces* the [typical script tag](../basic/installation.md) that would be used to load PyScript.
+        The following code can *replace* the [typical script tag](../basic/installation.md) that would be used to load PyScript.
+Or they can be used together, if their URLs match; the PyScript module will only be imported once regardless.

     ```js
     <script type="module">